Guidance Interviews: Case Study

 “I feel like the guidance has enlightened me to the opportunities that will best suit my capability and the extra information has helped me to narrow down what I feel is best for me”.
 Year 11 Pupil

 This Year 11 pupil was invited to attend to come and meet with me.
+The school had noted her as EAL.
 The student wanted to use part of the time to consider potential subject choices for college.
 We also agreed to explore any career ideas the student had, the pathways open to school leavers at 16 and 18 and check out current subjects and target grades.
 The student has high target grades.

 She had already decided to study at Newman College.
 She had attended the taster day there in Year 10, was familiar with the college and aware that they get good A level results.
 She wanted to study A levels.